jonahminihan/git-change-logger/README.md

 The Git Change Logger is a Node.js utility meant to create a simple change log based off of commit messages.

 When making commits, use keywords `bugfix: ` or `bf: ` followed by a description of the bug fixed to denote a bugfix.
 Use keywords `feature: ` or `feat: ` followed by a description of the feature added to denote a feature add.
-If a commit has multiple, they can be seperated by a `;` and then continue like before.
+If a commit has multiple, they can be seperated by a `;` and then continued like before.

 ## Examples